SomtoOnyekwelu/gsoc-2025-gemini-robustness/README.md

     ```bash
     pip install -r requirements.txt
     ```
-4.  **Run the example script:**
+4.  **Run the desired demo script:**
+    *   For Image Noise:
         ```bash
         python src/ImageNoiseFunctions.py
         ```
-    *   Displays examples of the implemented image noise effects using OpenCV's `imshow` (if GUI is available/enabled).
+        *(This will typically display noisy images using OpenCV if a GUI is available)*
+    *   For Character Noise:
+        ```bash
+        python src/CharacterNoiseFunctions.py
+        ```
+        *(This will print original and noisy sample text for English, Hindi, and Igbo to the console)*

-## Future Work (If Proposal Accepted)
+## Future Work (If Proposal Accepted for GSoC 2025)

-Following acceptance into GSoC 2025, the project milestones include:
+*   Finalize noise function implementations based on mentor feedback.

-*   Implementing text noise functions (Character Noise, Back-Translation).
+*   Implement the Back-Translation text noise mechanism.
-*   Securing API access and integrating Gemini inference.
-*   Setting up the VQA dataset processing pipeline (including handling translations).
+*   Develop the full pipeline for VQA data handling, translation, Gemini API interaction, and result aggregation.
-*   Executing systematic evaluation experiments across all defined conditions.
+*   Execute systematic evaluation experiments.
-*   Conducting thorough result analysis and documenting insights.
+*   Conduct thorough analysis and generate visualizations.
-*   Preparing a final report and potentially contributing reusable code modules.
+*   Produce the final report and codebase deliverables as outlined in the proposal.

 ---

-Thank you for considering my application.
-I am highly motivated to tackle this challenging evaluation of Gemini's multimodal and multilingual robustness under the mentorship available at Google DeepMind.
+Thank you for reviewing my supporting materials.
+I am enthusiastic about the potential of this project to contribute valuable insights into AI robustness and look forward to the possibility of developing it further during Google Summer of Code at DeepMind.

+**References Mentioned in Proposal:**

+*   Goyal, Y., et al. (2017).
+Making the V in VQA Matter... *CVPR*. ([visualqa.org](https://visualqa.org/))
+*   Reuel, A., et al. (2024).
+BetterBench: Assessing AI Benchmarks... *arXiv:2402.08165*. ([arxiv.org/abs/2402.08165](https://arxiv.org/abs/2402.08165))